tjaehnel/MPDart/README.md

 Server configuration
 -----
 In MPD Cover there is not much to configure.
 Rename ``config.php.tpl`` to ``config.php`` and set the path to your music library.
-This must be the same as you used to configure your MPD.
+This must be the same as you use in your MPD configuration.

-I use nginx, but Apache, lighttpd or any other webserver should do as long as it supports PHP and is able to rewrite URLs.
+As webserver I use nginx, but Apache, lighttpd or any other should do as long as it supports PHP and is able to rewrite URLs.
-You need a rewrite rule that calls ``covers.php?coverfile=???`` with the path the browser accesses.
+You need a rewrite rule that calls ``covers.php?coverfile=???`` where ??? is the path the browser accesses.

 This means ``/myartist/myalbum/cover.jpg`` must be rewritten to ``/covers.php?coverfile=/myartist/myalbum/cover.jpg``